Anyone can become disabled, suddenly through accident, or gradually through illness, and some people are disabled from birth.

 We have information about travel and transport, including the Blue Badge scheme and disabled parking bays, as well as social, learning and volunteer opportunities.

-Further advice about motoring and transport can be found on the Directgov website.
+Further advice about transport if you're disabled can be found on the GOV.UK website.

-If you would like to meet new people and take part in group activities equipped for people with disabilities, Leonard Cheshire offers group activities and social events where people with disabilities who are of working age can meet.
+If you'd like to meet new people and take part in group activities equipped for people with disabilities, Leonard Cheshire offers group activities and social events where people with disabilities who are of working age can meet.

 It also offers a one-to-one support service to help regain confidence in daily living skills, getting out and more.